-Our scientists have created biosurveillance software that is now part of daily emergency department operations at Children's Hospital Boston.
+Our scientists have created biosurveillance software that is now part of daily emergency department operations at Boston Children's Hospital.
 Our systems can monitor the population for bioterrorist attacks as well as ordinary disease outbreaks, such as flu.
 The systems use information-filtering techniques to minimize time-consuming, expensive "false alarms."
 Surveillance systems can also detect "clusters" of disease in particular geographic areas that could signal an environmental problem.

 In a large-scale project funded by the National Institutes of Health, the CDC, the Massachusetts Department of Public Health and the federal Agency for Healthcare Research and Quality, CHIP led the development of AEGIS (Automated Epidemiologic Geotemporal Integrated Surveillance System).
 AEGIS integrates a wide range of data collected across institutions and different geographic regions, and analyzes them with computer algorithms--detecting abnormal disease clusters in real time and space.

 We are also leading efforts to track disease outbreaks nationally and globally using online tools.
 A key example is HealthMap--a unique website that integrates and maps real-time disease data from various Internet sources, including blogs, listservs, chatrooms, curated sources such as ProMED, Google searches and online news reports.
 Recently, 1 million people used HealthMap to track the spread of the H1N1 influenza across nations and continents, demonstrating the global epidemiological power of this resource.
 Recent HealthMap innovations include real-time Twitter updates and the iPhone application Outbreaks Near Me.
 (Read more.)